rdunlop/unicycling-registration/README.md

 3. Add the language to the `all_available_languages` in the EventConfiguration class

+4. Add the language to the select2_locale_* in application.js
 4. Choose the language in your Event Configuration.

 * app/views/layouts/application.rb - Ensure that the 'lang' attribute is appropriately set.